-A large open excavation project has recently been completed on a Roman Villa in Tackley, Oxford.
-At present the project has proven to be one of our most stimulating and exciting investigations to date.
+A large open excavation project has recently been completed on a Roman Villa in Tackley, Oxfordshire in advance of housing construction.
+At present the project has proven to be one of our most exciting investigations to date.
 Located in the archaeologically rich area of the Cherwell Valley, trial trenching conducted in advance the excavation had indicated that the site had a high density of features; the majority of which were determined to be Roman in date.

 Follow-up excavation was undertaken by the TVAS field team and commenced in November 2017.
 The primary intention of the excavation is to define the nature of the site; and to further understand how the various evidence of activity relate to the wider Roman landscape comprised of sites that straddle the course of Akeman street (a major Roman road that linked Watling Street with the Fosse Way).